cfw-guide/dsi.cfw.guide/docs/sd-card-setup.md

 :::

 1. Download the latest version of [SD Formatter](https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/)
+   - If the above link doesn't work for you, download [from archive.org](https://web.archive.org/web/20220626204124/https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/)
    - Accept the End User License Agreement to start the download
 1. Run `SD Card Formatter Setup` (the `.exe` file) in the downloaded `.zip` file with Adminstrator privileges, then install the program
 1. Run `SD Card Formatter` from the Start Menu with Adminstrator privileges